10 Worst Cities for Rush Hour Fatal Crashes (See Our 2024 Study)

 The worst cities for rush hour fatal crashes report higher accident rates during peak traffic, driven by congestion, reckless driving, and challenging commute times.

-Seattle leads with 35% of its fatal crashes happening during rush hour, with other cities following closely.
+Seattle leads with 35 percent of its fatal crashes happening during rush hour, with other cities following closely.
 These crashes raise safety risks and drive up local auto insurance rates.

 Top 10 Worst Cities for Rush Hour Fatal Crashes